 Logging roads can present a great opportunity for hunting turkeys but there are some significant problems that you must address first in order to be effective.
 If you use the right tactics, you can hunt very effectively on logging or gas line roads.
 On this episode I get into the nitty gritty details of this unique type of turkey hunting.
-Tetra Hearing protection – Get 10% off with the code: NHG2410
+Tetra Hearing Free 2-Year Service Plan.
+Just add this Service Plan to your cart and use this code at checkout: NEWHUNTERSGUIDE

 Most turkey hunters use logging roads or gas line roads, but few successfully hunt turkeys on them.
 It is hard to setup on the road itself since a hunter easily stands out and it is hard to ambush a logging road because the hunter is also easily spotted or may end up too close for an effective shot if they escape detection.
 So, you need some unique tactics that are honed to this exact type of hunting.